Craft (Japanese magazine)

 Craft is a bimonthly Japanese yaoi manga magazine published by Taiyoh Tosho.
+It was established in 1999.
 A number of works published in this magazine have been licensed in English, mostly by Digital Manga Publishing.

 Originally published on a quarterly basis, on October 19, 2019, Taiyoh Tosho announced that beginning with the December 2019 issue, the magazine would be distributed digitally on a bimonthly basis.